 a) Cyclic wave loads are calculated considering the ship engaged in typical worldwide navigation, represented by the North Atlantic scatter diagrams provided by Global Wave Statistics.
-In this case, the coefficient ξ defined in Pt B, Ch 7, Sec 4 of the Rules is used.
+In this case, the coefficient ξ defined in Pt B, Ch 7, Sec 4 of the Rules for the Classification of Ships is used.